evert/evert.github.com/_posts/http/2018-08-14-206-partial-content.md

 ---

 [`206 Partial Content`][1] is used for range requests.
-It's possible for a HTTP client to request only portions of a resource.
+It's possible for a HTTP client to request only portions of a resource using range requests.

-Examples of this might include a large log resource for which a client only wants the last n bytes, a video where the client doesn't want to buffer more than needed, or wants to quickly respond to a user seeking further into the video.
+Examples of this might include a large log resource for which a client only wants the last _n_ bytes.
+Or maybe a video and the client doesn't want to buffer more data than needed, or maybe a user is seeking through the video by fast-forwarding.

-If a client issued a ranged request, and the server is able to handle this feature, it can indicate to the client that it's sending back only certain ranges with the `206 Partial Content` status, and `Content-Range` headers.
+If a client issued a range request, and the server is able to handle this feature, it can indicate to the client that it's sending back only certain ranges with the `206 Partial Content` status, and `Content-Range` headers.